ohhfishal/blog/content/posts/problems.md

 ---
 title: Don't solve problems you don't have.
 You're literally creating problems.
-date: "2025-05-23"
+date: "2025-05-24"
 summary: Don't make things harder than they need to be.
-draft: true
 tags:
   - programming
-ShowToc: true
 ---

-Rather than spend time on problems you don't have, focus on right now and the **inevitable consequences** of the code you *do have*.
+Rather than spend time on problems you don't have, **focus on right now** and the inevitable consequences of the code you *do have*.

 <!-- more -->